larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 Similarily other widgets are linked to imported functions that execute scraping processes or for example access the Chat GPT API.

-Thus the button for scrapping, on selection executes the following functions consecutively:
+Thus the button for scraping, on selection executes the following functions consecutively:

 - `scrape_data(product_id, num_review_pages)` scrapes all the reviews of a specific product_id
 - `display_review(review)` displays the reviews in a text field
 - `display_average_polarity_and_color()` displays the average polarity in a graphic (red, orange, green)
-- `display_chatgpt(all_results)` connects to chat_gpt and displays results in two text fields
+- `display_chatgpt(all_results)` connects to ChatGPT and displays results in two text fields

-Thus the GUI is build up in the main script, retrieving information from the user like the product searched and on selection of buttons or lists is executing functions of imported modules.
+Thus the GUI is built up in the main script, retrieving information from the user like the product searched and on selection of buttons or lists is executing functions of imported modules.
 These functions again are executing scraping processes, further processing the data or displaying information.

 The Tkinter code is framed with the command ```app.mainloop()``` which starts the main event loop of the Tkinter application.
 This loop listens for events such as button clicks, product selection, etc., and it keeps the application running.
 It is placed at the end of the Tkinter script, after we have defined all our GUI components.